craigtaub/our-own-mocha/README.md

 - inside the `Runner`
 - emits `EVENT_RUN_BEGIN` and the `EVENT_SUITE_BEGIN` events
 - executes each suite on root suite
-- for each suite run all tests
+- for each suite run all tests and hooks

 See `RUNNER_CALL_STACK.md` for full a more in-depth code walk-through.